GSA-TTS/identity-dev-docs/_pages/testing.md

 #### Data testing

+⚠️ Only the YAML file in the `back` upload box is used on submission.
+For that reason, it's good practice to upload the same yaml file in all three upload boxes to avoid confusion when testing.

 A YAML file can be uploaded instead of a State ID image to trigger different behaviors.
-You will upload this text file for the front and back for the State ID, and possibly the selfie.
-The YAML file can be used to simulate the reading of certain attributes from the State ID or selfie.
+You will upload the same YAML file for the front and back of the State ID, and also the selfie (if that field appears).
+Different YAML files can be used to simulate the reading of certain attributes from the State ID or selfie.
 Here is an example YAML file that does that:

 {% include yaml_download.md filename="proofing.yml" %}